-Cognitive Enhancers
+- Cognitive Enhancers

 Whatever the breakdown is that a business owner structures their supplements, it is sure to gain traction with consumers.
 But along with this, any one of these businesses is seen as a higher risk to their bank.
 All merchant account holders in nutra will end up paying higher fees, requiring a cash reserve for incidentals, and may struggle to find online credit card processing in the first place.

 Partnering With a High Risk Nutraceutical Payment Processor

 It is all about reputation when it comes to your payment gateway provider.
 They should be transparent, fair, and easy to communicate with.
 Along with that, be sure that they can support your business type to begin with.
 Without the right banking relationships in place, getting a high risk nutraceutical merchant account for your supplement businesses will be a long, hard road as a merchant.
 There is no reason to play guess and check with your company’s processing.
 Get it right the first time and choose a high risk payment processor that is adept in the industry.

 Once you have narrowed down the list of processors that CAN support nutra, look at what they WANT to offer you.
-Chargeback protection programs, fraud protections, and other industry protections will come in handy as you grow to protect you and your business.
+Chargeback protection programs, fraud prevention, and other industry protections will come in handy as you grow to protect you and your business.
 Without these programs in place, safely selling your products is in jeopardy.

 Ensure that you can grow with your business.
 Scaling for any company can cause growing pains, but it doesn’t need to.
 With the structure of an appropriate banking relationship, you can expand as you need to.
 No need to worry about developing too quickly, because that is what your processor is there for.
 Allow them to guide you and work on your behalf to get the best rates, reduced fees, and reductions as you age your new nutraceutical business.